ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Abstract

 \section{Abstract}

 Cultural values are expressed not only through language but also through visual scenes and everyday social practices.
-Yet existing evaluations of cultural values in language models are almost entirely text-only, making it unclear whether models can ground culture-conditioned judgments when response options are visualized.
+Yet existing evaluations of cultural values in language models are almost entirely text-only, leaving it unclear whether culture-conditioned judgments remain stable when response options are visualized.
 We introduce \textsc{ValueGround}, a benchmark for evaluating \emph{culture-conditioned visual value grounding} in multimodal large language models (MLLMs).
-Built from World Values Survey (WVS) questions, \textsc{ValueGround} uses minimally contrastive image pairs to represent opposing response options while controlling irrelevant variation.
+Built from World Values Survey questions, \textsc{ValueGround} uses minimally contrastive image pairs to represent opposing response options while controlling irrelevant variation.
 Given a country, a question, and an image pair, a model must choose the image that best matches the country’s value tendency without access to the original response-option texts.
-Across six MLLMs and 13 countries, average accuracy drops from 72.8\% in the text-only setting to 65.8\% when options are visualized, despite 92.8\% accuracy on option--image alignment.
-Stronger models are more robust, but all remain prone to prediction reversals.
+Experiments across six MLLMs and 13 countries show that models perform substantially worse with visualized response options than with the original textual options, with average accuracy dropping from 72.8\% to 62.6\%.
 Our benchmark provides a controlled testbed for studying cross-modal transfer of culture-conditioned value judgments.